 to Victims of Modern Day Slavery

-You can help victims of human trafficking by supporting us here at AbolishSlavery.org.
-The resources of supporters help defray the costs of investigations and transitions for survivors to freedom and self-sufficiency.
+You can help victims of human trafficking by supporting us here at AbolishSlavery.org Your donations help Abolish Slavery defray the costs of investigations and transition for survivors to freedom and self-sufficiency.

 Chattel slavery exists in Mauritania and Sudan where people are bought and sold and handed down as property from generation to generation.

-Abolish Slavery invites you to become an abolitionist by supporting our work to cut of the demand for modern-day slavery, investigating it, and providing for the relief and freedom for victims of this heinous crime.
+Abolish Slavery invites you to become an abolitionist by supporting our work to cut of the demand for modern-day slavery, and providing for the relief and freedom for victims of this heinous crime.

 Abolish Slavery is a leading human rights organization fighting modern-day slavery worldwide.
 We investigate human trafficking hot spots and transition victims to safe housing, counseling, education, job training, alcohol and substance abuse prevention & intervention, and other services that lead survivors to self sufficiency.
 You can help victims of human trafficking by supporting Abolish Slavery.
 The resources of supporters help defray the costs of investigations and transition for survivors to freedom and self-sufficiency.
 Your one time - monthly donation can help support our ongoing mission to rescue, and restore lives.

 Protection: One of our survivors who we transitioned last year in New York just had a baby.
 We sent her $500 because she just had a baby and needed to pay rent.
 Her rent is $450.
 Her family is there, but it is a nice gesture because we are saying that “we are still here, we still care about you, and we are protecting you.”
 In other cases, there are drop-in shelters but there is no place for the victim to go after her third night.
 We will assist her until other safe housing can be found.
 Often there is no mechanism in place to transition her into a care facility after her rescue and her initial interviews.
 We are finding the missing hole and filling those positions ourselves.